-- A) Duties and Responsibilities of the Academic Senate Committee Liaison: - 1) Responsible for continually updating Appendix A of the A.S.
-Legal Code. - 2) Must work with the designated A.S.
-Staff person to annually update all things in the A.S.
-Legal Code pertaining to the Academic Senate Committees. - 3) Acts as a liaison between A.S. and the Academic Senate Committees. - 4) Reports weekly to the Committee on Committees on which positions are open; tracks all resignations and removals of office. - 5) Compiles bi-quarterly reports from all the Student Advisory and Academic Senate Committee members to be given to all Legislative Council Representatives and Executive Officers. - 6) Maintains active contact with Student Advisory and Academic Senate Committee members and ensures that the Committee's Secretary has up to date contact information for all members. - 7) Works with the Committee's Secretary to maintain an email list server for all Student Advisory and Academic Senate Committee members. - 8) Attends all interviews involving Committees on Committees appointments to Advisory and Academic Senate Committees. - 9) Hold at least three (3) regular-posted office hours per week. - B) Duties and Responsibilities of the Campus Administrative Advisory Committees Liaison. - 1) Responsible for continually updating Appendix B of the A.S.
-Legal Code. - 2) Must work with the designated A.S.
-Staff person to annually update all things in the A.S.
-Legal Code pertaining to the Administrative Advisory Committees. - 3) Acts as a liaison between A.S. and the Administrative Advisory Committees. - 4) Reports weekly to the Committee on Committees on which positions are open; tracks all resignations and removals of office. - 5) Compiles bi-quarterly reports from all the Student Administrative Advisory Committee members to be given to all Legislative Council Representatives and Executive Officers. - 6) Maintains active contact with Student Administrative Advisory Committee members and ensures that the Committee's Secretary has up to date contact information for all members. - 7) Works with the Committee's Secretary to maintain an email list server for all Student Administrative Advisory Committee members. - 8) Attends all interviews involving Committee on Committees appointments to the Administrative Advisory Committees. - 9) Hold at least three (3) regular-posted office hours per week. - C) Duties and Responsibilities of the A.S.
+- A) Duties and Responsibilities of the Academic Senate Liaison: - 1) Responsible for continually updating Appendix A of the A.S.
+Legal Code. - 2) Must work with the Office of the President to annually update all things in the A.S.
+Legal Code pertaining to the Academic Senate Committees.

+- 3) Acts as a liaison between A.S. and the Academic Senate Committees. - 4) Reports weekly to the Committee on Committees on which positions are open; tracks all resignations and removals of office. - 5) Reports at the first Executive Officer meeting of every month. - 6) Compiles quarterly reports from all the Student Advisory and Academic Senate Committee members to be given to all Senators and Executive Officers. - 7) Maintains active contact with Student Advisory and Academic Senate Committee members and ensures that the Administrative Vice Chair has up to date contact information for all members. - 8) Works with the Administrative Vice Chair to maintain an email list server for all Student Advisory and Academic Senate Committee members. - 9) Attends all interviews involving Committees on Committees appointments to Advisory and Academic Senate Committees. - 10) Hold at least one (1) regular-posted office hours per week. - 11) Shall sit on at least one (1) Academic Senate Committee. - 12) Attend all meetings of the Committee on Committees and Academic Affairs Board. - B) Duties and Responsibilities of the Administrative Advisory Liaison. - 1) Responsible for continually updating Appendix B of the A.S.
+Legal Code. - 2) Must work with the Office of the President to annually update all things in the A.S.
+Legal Code pertaining to the Administrative Advisory Committees. - 3) Acts as a liaison between A.S. and the Administrative Advisory Committees. - 4) Reports weekly to the Committee on Committees on which positions are open; tracks all resignations and removals of office. - 5) Reports at the first Executive Officer meeting of every month. - 6) Compiles quarterly reports from all the Student Administrative Advisory Committee members to be given to all Senators and Executive Officers. - 7) Maintains active contact with Student Administrative Advisory Committee members and ensures that the Administrative Vice Chair has up to date contact information for all members. - 8) Works with the Administrative Vice Chair to maintain an email list server for all Student Administrative Advisory Committee members. - 9) Attends all interviews involving Committee on Committees appointments to the Administrative Advisory Committees. - 10) Hold at least one (1) regular-posted office hours per week. - 11) Shall sit on at least one (1) Administrative Advisory Committee. - 12) Attend all meetings of the Committee on Committees and Academic Affairs Board. - C) Duties and Responsibilities of the A.S.
 Boards, Committees and Commissions Liaison:

-- 1) Maintains active contact with the Boards and Committees Chairs and Vice Chairs and ensures that the Committee's Secretary has up to date contact information for all members. - 2) Works with the Committee's Secretary to maintain the current email list server for all B.C.C. external appointments. - 3) Attends all interviews involving Committee on Committees external appointments to A.S.
-B.C.C.'s. - 4) Holds at least three (3) regular-posted office hours per week. - 5) Reports weekly to the Committee on Committees on which positions are open; tracks all resignations and removals of office.
+- Maintains active contact with the Boards and Committees Chairs and Vice Chairs and ensures that the Administrative Vice Chair has up to date contact information for all members. - 2) Works with the Administrative Vice Chair to maintain the current email list server for all B.C.C. external appointments. - 3) Attends all interviews involving Committee on Committees external appointments to A.S.
+B.C.C.s. - 4) Holds at least two (2) regular posted office hours per week. - 5) Reports weekly to the Committee on Committees on which positions are open; tracks all resignations and removals of office. - 6) Attends all meetings of the Committee on Committees and B.C.C.
+Chair Council. - 7) Assists with the creation of the monthly and quarterly reports. - 8) Attends at least two (2) non-consecutive meetings of all A.S.
+B.C.C.s per quarter. - 9) Serves as an active member of the Committee on Committees B.C.C.
+Collaboration SubCommittee.